 When configuring ports, UART 1 is the Serial RX port:

 The stock Betaflight 3.2 PIDs and filters worked great with my DarkMax.
 There is some room to turn up the P values a bit to get slightly better responsiveness, but I’m still working on the final values.

 The current sensor on the DarkMax will need to be calibrated.
 My values were 7 for the current offset and 300 for the current scale values.
 Yours are probably close to that, so you can probably use those numbers and add in a little “fudge factor” to your battery consumption numbers when flying.

 Furibee DarkMax Spare Parts

 Gearbest stocks most of the parts used to construct the DarkMax:

 |Frame||DarkMax Frame Kit||$55|

 |Props||Gemfan Flash 5152||$17 for 10|

-Overall, this is an impressive quadcopter.
-It is certainly top of the line when it comes to overall performance – I have no doubt professional pilots could win races with it.
+Overall, this was an impressive quadcopter.
+It was certainly top of the line when it comes to overall performance – I have no doubt professional pilots could win races with it.
 This means you can have a pre-built high performance quadcopter for under $200.
-That truly is awesome.
+That truly was awesome.

 Unfortunately, I had to update this article to change “is” to “was”.
 The most recent iterations of the DarkMax 220 that are being sold have serious issues with both the flight controllers and the motors.
 The new flight controllers regularly reboot on high power maneuvers.
 As it stands, we can no longer recommend this quadcopter.
 If you purchased it from Gearbest, be aware that they have generally very good customer service, and will likely send you the replacement parts you need for free.
 For more information about the flight controller issue in particular, see this video: